knowit/snappysense/UX.md

 If SnappySense is appropriately configured, the readings are uploaded occasionally to AWS IoT for processing and storage.
-If uploading is not possible because no network is reachable, then readings are gradually discarded as memory fills up.
+If uploading is not possible because no network is reachable, then readings are gradually discarded as memory fills up, but the ones still in memory will be uploaded if the network becomes available.

 ## Access point mode